 Attacker Defender Goalkeeper (ADG) is a new alternative to the penalty kick shootout.
 ADG features a series of ten contests in which an attacker has thirty seconds to score a goal against a defender and goalkeeper.
 At the completion of the ten contests, the team with the most goals is the winner.

-The 5th August 2010 marked the fortieth anniversary of the penalty kick shootout and if indeed it ever had a place in the sport, then that time has indisputably come to an end.
-No other aspect of football is as universally unpopular with players, coaches and supporters.
+The 5th August 2010 marked the fortieth anniversary of the penalty kick shootout and if indeed it ever had a place in the game, then that time has indisputably come to an end.
+No other aspect of football is as universally unpopular with players, managers and supporters.
 Let’s make sure that it’s not another forty years before this blight on an otherwise beautiful game is eradicated.